Frequently Asked Questions

 Registration requirements: No pre-registration required

-Sender ID preservation: Sender IDs are generally preserved as sent
+Sender ID preservation: Carriers preserve sender IDs as sent

 Long Codes